Keto Chicken Pot Pie Recipe

 Tips for making Fat Head Dough for Keto Chicken Pot Pie

-- Use a FINE almond flour.
-I prefer the Bob’s Red Mill brand.
+Use FINE almond flour.
+I prefer Bob’s Red Mill brand.
+Fine ground almond flour will mix in so much easier than coarse almond flour.

 Assembling the Keto Chicken Pot Pie

-After preparing the fat head dough, divide it into two pieces.
+After preparing the fathead dough, divide it into two pieces.
 Roll out one piece between two pieces of parchment paper until it is roughly 2″ bigger all around than the bottom of the pie pan you’ll be using.
+The crust will be thin and almost see-through in spots.
+This is normal.
 Place it into the bottom of the pie pan and bake for about 6 minutes.

 While that’s baking, roll out the other half of the fat head dough until it’s about 1/2″ wider all around than the top of the plate.
+Again, this will be thin.
 When the bottom is done baking, fill with the keto chicken pot pie filling.

 Place the top crust over the filling, and pinch the edges to seal it up.
 Then cut slits in the middle using a knife for steam holes.
 Then it’s time to bake!